deCYPherEU/protein-feature-extraction/README.md

 bash download_model_files.sh
 ```

+The reason why this isn't done in the Dockerfile is because the models are quite large and take up a lot of space.
+This way, you don't need to download them every time you build the Docker image.
 A full explanation of the component can be found [here](./components/deepTMpred_component/README.md).

 ## Google Cloud Credentials